CellProfiler/CellProfiler/cellprofiler/data/help/display_image_tools.rst

          image pixel values.

 -  *Save subplot:* Save the clicked subplot as an image file.
-If there is only one p lot in the figure, this option will save that one.
+If there is only one plot in the figure, this option will save that one.
 -  *Channels:* For color images only.
 You can show any combination of the red, green, and blue color channels.